Community Threads Exhibition Runs August 10 - September 14, 2025

 Woman smiling and holding a coffee cup standing in front of three artworks on the gallery wall.

-• This artwork is a reflection on how what we consume through television, movies, and the internet shapes our perception of the world.
+• This artwork is a reflection on how what we consume through television, movies, and the internet shapes our experience of the world.
 While technology can be beneficial - just like our diets, we need to find a healthy balance and watch our intake of fast-food.

 Big thanks to Michelle from ACWB/MIP for putting this together and giving us a place to share our art with the community.